-National Bank Financial Inc. has been engaged to provide financial advisory and investment banking services in support of existing and proposed project-level financing structures, and to secure US\$150 million.
+National Bank Financial Inc. has been engaged on a non-exclusive basis to provide financial advisory and investment banking services in support of existing and proposed project-level financing structures.
 National Bank Financial Inc. will also advise and assist the Company with the evaluation and execution of other strategic opportunities.
 National Bank Financial Inc. is a wholly owned subsidiary of National Bank of Canada, a leading, full service Canadian financial institution.